2017 United Nations Ocean Conference: Culture and society

 The event coincided with the World Oceans Day on 8 June and started with the World Environment Day on 5 June.

 On 4 June the World Ocean Festival took place at New York City's Governors Island.
 The festival was hosted by the City of New York, organized by the Global Brain Foundation and was free and open to the public.

 China announced a new international sailing competition and Noahs Sailing Club press officer Rebecca Wang stated that "sailing allows for a better appreciation of the ocean and the natural environment.
 Many wealthy Chinese think of luxury yachts when they think of maritime sports, and we're trying to foster a maritime culture that's more attuned to the environment".

 Users of social media worldwide use the hashtag #SaveOurOcean for discussion, information and media related to the conference and its goals.
 The #CleanSeas cyber campaign calls on governments, industry and citizens to end excessive, wasteful usage of single-use plastic and eliminate microplastics in cosmetics with its petition getting signed by more than 1 million people.

+Further United Nations Ocean Conferences

+After this first Conference in New York a second United Nations Ocean Conference (UNOC2) was held in Lisbon, from 27 June to 1 July 2022.
+It has been organized jointly by Portugal and Kenya.
+France and Costa Rica jointly organized the third United Nations Ocean Conference (UNOC3) in Nice, from 9 to 13 June 2025.
+The Fourth UN Ocean Conference (UNOC4) was announced to be co-hosted by Chile and the Republic of Korea in 2028.